SirMrManuel0/brute-force-some-NYTimes-games/README.md

 This program uses the wordlist from [dwyl/english-words](https://github.com/dwyl/english-words).
 Check out their repository for more information and explore their other projects.

-Please note that the wordlist is provided under the [Unlicense](https://unlicense.org/), and you should review and comply with their licensing terms.
+Please note that the wordlist is provided under the [Unlicense](https://unlicense.org/) (this link migth not work work, but it is the same as in their LICENSE.md), and you should review and comply with their licensing terms.

 ## Disclaimer